lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     function disablePartialWithdrawals() external;
     function partialWithdrawalsEnabled() external view returns (bool);

-    /// Emitted for every queued intention (validator ejector can use this event
+    /// Emitted for every queued intention.
-    /// to fulfill exits when partial withdrawals are turned off).
     /// `validatorIndex` is carried by the packed report record and is included
     /// so the ejector can keep matching pre-signed exit messages by index. event ExitRequested(